raphaellmsousa/microcontrollers/README.md

 https://github.com/raphaellmsousa/microcontrollers/blob/master/display_seven_segment.md

-4. In this class, we are going to learn how to code a counter by uting a seven-segments display.
+4. In this class, we are going to learn how to code a counter by using a seven-segments display.

 https://github.com/raphaellmsousa/microcontrollers/blob/master/display_seven_segment.md